 Bay Laurel is an evergreen tree that is highly valued for its aromatic leaves which are uses as a culinary herb for seasoning in many recipes.
 The foliage is glossy, dark green and the flower is small and yellow.
 The Bay is a very durable plant with many uses.
 Looks brilliant as a hedge and used often for topiary .
 Tolerates coastal conditions and is frost hardy.

 Mop Head.
-One of our favourite Hydrangeas.
-Gorgeous large white flower heads that open from soft lime green buds.
+One of our favourite hydrangeas.
+Gorgeous, large white flower heads, opening from soft lime-green buds.
 Lovely to pick.
-Best planted in dappled light in soil that does not completely dry out in summer.
+Best planted in dappled light, in soil that does not completely dry out in summer.
 Deciduous.